treyrachall10/ufc-fantasy-app/backend/ufc_data_pipeline/instructions/ARCHITECTURE.md

 - Job records should be stored in the database.
 - Downstream work should be triggered by creating/publishing jobs.
 - Workers should be idempotent.
-- Duplicate jobs should not be created if a pending, running, or completed job already exists.
+- Duplicate in-flight jobs should be avoided; exact dedup rules are stage-specific (for example, the fighter profile worker skips only when a `RUNNING` job exists, but allows a new scrape after `COMPLETED`).
 - Bulk inserts should be used when creating many records.
 - Related database writes should use transactions when partial writes would corrupt the pipeline.
 - Each stage should update its job status.